meganhepner/TripNotes.Solution/README.md

 # <h1 align = "center"> TripNotes

-## <h3 align = "center"> Entity Framework in ASP.NET MVC, Many to Many Relationships 8.7.20
+## <h3 align = "center"> An App for Handicapping Enthusiasts

 ## <h2 align = "center"> About

-<p align = "center"> This is an application for a factory.
-The user may create new machines and engineers, and connect those objects with a many to many relationship.
+<p align = "center"> This application allows handicappers to save tripnotes for horses in a race and search those notes by horse.

 ## **✅REQUIREMENTS**
 * Install [Git v2.62.2+](https://git-scm.com/downloads/)